qossmic/deptrac/README.md

 ## Violations

-If we've 2 layers (*Models*, *Controller*) and one layer is using the other, deptrac will raise a violation by default:
+If we have 2 layers (*Models*, *Controller*) and one layer is using the other, deptrac will raise a violation by default:

 ```php
 // see the example in examples/ModelController2